Gregorio Perfecto

-Gregorio Milian Perfecto (November 28, 1891 – August 17, 1949) was a Filipino journalist, politician and jurist who served as an Associate Justice of the Supreme Court of the Philippines from 1945 to 1949.
+Gregorio Milián Perfecto (November 28, 1891 – August 17, 1949) was a Filipino journalist, politician and jurist who served as an Associate Justice of the Supreme Court of the Philippines from 1945 to 1949.
 A controversial figure who was described as an "apostle of liberal causes", Perfecto was notable for his libertarian views, his colorful writing style, and the frequency of his dissenting opinions while on the Supreme Court.

 Early life

 Perfecto was born in Mandurriao, Iloilo.
 When he was a youth, his family moved to Ligao, Albay, where he received his primary education.
 He finished his secondary education at San Beda College in Manila.
 Perfecto entered Colegio de San Juan de Letran, where he received his Bachelor of Arts degree.
 He then enrolled in the law program of the University of Santo Tomas, where he received his law degree.
 Perfecto passed the bar examinations and was admitted to the Philippine Bar in 1916.